Emergency Dentistry – Dallas, TX

 Quickly Getting You Out of Dental Pain

 Maybe your daughter knocked out a tooth during her latest basketball game, or perhaps you’ve been experiencing a toothache that’s been gradually worsening to the point that you can barely chew now.
 Whatever your emergency situation is, you can count on Dr. Mariya Barnett and the rest of our team to provide the experienced attention and effective relief you and your family need.
-We are dedicated to quickly getting you out of dental pain and make every effort to see new patients as soon as possible during office hours, and after-hours scheduling is available for current patients by calling (469) 420-0159.
+We are dedicated to quickly getting you out of dental pain and make every effort to see new patients as soon as possible during dental office hours, and after-hours scheduling is available for current patients by calling our dental office for emergency dentistry from our Dallas, TX dentist.
 If you’re from Lake Highlands, Lakewood, Dallas, or a surrounding area, contact us today!